-23. Interests in joint operations and other entities
+20. Interests in joint operations

-Interests in joint operations - Atrush Block Production Sharing Contract
+Atrush Block Production Sharing Contract

-ShaMaran holds a 20.1% direct interest in the Atrush PSC through GEP.
+GEP holds a 20.1% direct interest in the Atrush PSC.
 TAQA Atrush B.V. is the Operator of the Atrush Block with a 39.9% direct interest, the KRG holds a 25% direct interest and MOKDV holds a 15% direct interest.
 TAQA, the KRG, GEP and MOKDV together are "the Contractors" to the Atrush PSC.
 Under the terms of the 4th PSC Amendment and the Facilitation Agreement, which became effective on November 7, 2016, the Non-Government Contractors have agreed to pay their pro-rata share of the Feeder Pipeline costs and of the KRG's share of Atrush development costs up to the commencement of oil exports from Atrush.
 Thereafter these costs will be reimbursed to the Non-Government Contractors.